open-energy-transition/efuels-supply-potentials/README.md

 |`retrieve_demand_data`          |Any base or scenario config file         |Retrieves utility demand data from google drive to `data/demand_data/*`|

 * `RDIR` - scenario folder

+## 4. Cherry-picking
+Cherry-picking allows applying specific commits from one branch to another.
+We cherry-picked the important commits from upstream pypsa-earth to our project branch ([efuels-supply-potentials](https://github.com/open-energy-transition/pypsa-earth/tree/efuels-supply-potentials)).
+The commits of the following PRs were integrated to project branch:

+1. [PR #1372](https://github.com/pypsa-meets-earth/pypsa-earth/pull/1372): Scale temporal loads based on temporal resolution.
+2. [PR #1381](https://github.com/pypsa-meets-earth/pypsa-earth/pull/1381): Remove space in rail transport oil and electricity carriers.